After a recent experience in New York comes this reflection on racism and the social context of our faith.

 Jesus addressed racism in his context, crossing boundaries with Gentiles, the Samaritans, the Romans, and more.
 In my context, I can see the racial divides between settler and Indigenous.
 In the U.S.A., this looks like addressing the racial and power divides between persons of colour and the white elite.
 We are called to cross these boundaries.

-Jesus addressed racism while modelling Kingdom principals, even though it cost him everything.
+Jesus addressed racism while modelling Kingdom principles, even though it cost him everything.
 Will we remember to do the same?
-Will we remember the life of Eric Gardner?
+Will we remember the life of Eric Garner?
 Will we remember the life of Jesus?

 Be convicted that there are many who cannot breathe, because injustice is suffocating.